Bioinformatics & Computational Biology

-Technological advances in the last 20 years have allowed researchers to conduct large scale experiments and collect and analyse enormous amounts of data more easily.
-Life scientists are generating large data sets, for example of gene sequence, gene expression, genome modification, in experimental populations of plants or animals and from microbial communities.
-Research groups at Norwich Research Park utilise computers in biological research to help construct digital models, systems and algorithms and analyse big data.
+As a result, life scientists are generating large data sets of gene sequence, gene expression, genome modification, in experimental populations of plants or animals, and from microbial communities.
+Research groups (in Bioinformatics and Computational Biology) at Norwich Research Park then utilise advanced systems in biological research to help construct digital models, systems and algorithms and analyse big data.

 The Leggett group at Earlham Institute uses computational methods to enhance sequencing technologies, with a particular focus on being able to analyse samples quickly and easily while out in the field.
 They work with handheld tiny sequencing devices, like the MinION by Oxford Nanopore Technologies, to build digital tools that analyse the massive data output of these devices.
 These small devices are really useful to researchers for metagenomics approaches which enable research to analyse genetic material recovered in environmental samples.

 The group has used the MinION sequencer to sample polar ocean samples.
 Polar oceans are some of the most underexplored ecosystems in the world, and scientists have relatively little information about the microbial species which live there.
 Microbes, such as phytoplankton, which live in polar oceans are important in carbon capture, food-webs, and biogeochemical cycles of elements such as nitrogen and iron as well as silica.
 To help them in the field the group has developed NanOK, a tool for analysing real time data from the MinION.